 For Korean nationals during the twentieth century’s first few decades, the newly industrialized city—dirt roads and thatched homes giving way to paved streets, street lamps, telegraph lines, department stores, railways, textile factories, and so on—evoked both Japanese hegemony and the glamour of Western techno-culture.1 As such, it summoned a sense of repulsion underlaid with fascination.
-Such ambivalence—one shared by Western writers such as Charles Dickens, Charles Baudelaire, Upton Sinclair, Virginia Woolf, and, of course, Karl Marx—can be glimpsed in Lee Byeong-Il’s2 debut film Spring on the Korean Peninsula (1941), where the perils of westernization play out against their allure within an adaptation of the Korean folktale Chunhyangjeon (The Story of Chunhyang).
+Such ambivalence—one shared by Western writers such as Charles Dickens, Charles Baudelaire, Upton Sinclair, Virginia Woolf, and, of course, Karl Marx—can be glimpsed in Lee Byeong-Il’s2 debut film Spring on the Korean Peninsula (1941), where the perils of westernization play out against its allure within an adaptation of the Korean folktale Chunhyangjeon (The Story of Chunhyang).
 Infiltrated by, and forced to accommodate the Japanese, Seoul (then renamed “Keijo” by the Japanese administration) functions as the peninsula’s cultural center.
 Blending local and imported influences, the Seoul that Lee lovingly captures features rice screens, floor mats, movie posters, books, electric lamps, radios, Greco-Roman miniature nudes, pagodas, electric poles, watch towers, trolleys, and granite blocks (see Figure 1).
 Tokyo, meanwhile, comes across as an ominous off-screen presence.
 Overshadowing Seoul in both scale and influence, it looms as the ultimate capital, with mixed implications for Lee’s cast.

 Although released during the most repressive phase of Japanese censorship and industry control, when all Korean production companies were supplanted by the Japanese-run propaganda firm Chosun Film Co., Ltd., Spring on the Korean Peninsula remarkably elevates itself beyond mere propaganda.3 With the exception of one choppily inserted banquet scene, Spring on the Korean Peninsula contains no predictable conversations regarding the merits of colonial assimilation.
 Instead, Lee’s plot revolves around the actual filming of Chunhyangjeon and parallels between the narrative and larger movie at stake.
-If Chunhyangjeon relates a wife’s steadfast loyalty to her husband despite a local official’s advances, Spring on the Korean Peninsula traces a film crew’s devotion to their art before financial difficulties and a woman’s refusal to sexually barter herself to a music executive, even if that transaction would release her imprisoned love interest.
+If Chunhyangjeonrelates a wife’s steadfast loyalty to her husband despite a local official’s advances, Spring on the Korean Peninsula traces a film crew’s devotion to their art before financial difficulties and a woman’s refusal to sexually barter herself to a music executive, even if that transaction would release her imprisoned love interest.
 Both tales hinge on integrity, the promise of reward if hope and faithfulness are kept near—hence the film’s title that spells spring’s arrival and, with it, spiritual renewal.
 That they easily lend themselves as metaphors for Korea’s then-annexation, with the nation’s inhabitants collectively figuring as Chunhyang, adds another meta-critical twist to the motion picture.

 Now accessible to the public as part of a DVD collection, The Past Unearthed (2007-09), Spring follows three separate adaptations of Chunhyangjeon: Hayakawa Koshu’s 1923 melodrama, Lee Myeong-Wu’s 1935 remake (the first Korean talkie), and Murayama Tomoyoshi’s 1938 Kabuki-styled theatrical production that toured in both Korea and Japan.4 By 1941, though, the creative climate had palpably shifted.
 Riding along the heels of the 1939 ordinance that all Koreans were to assume Japanese-style surnames, only one or two Korean films per year were distributed under the aegis of Japanese rule.
 In line with Governor-General Minami’s wishes, all of these films more aggressively promoted Japanese language.
 And by early 1942, the year when a local attempt to release the first Korean dictionary was penalized with torture behind bars, not even Korean dubbing was allowed.
 All pictures had to be in Japanese for a hypothetically assimilated Korean audience deemed a valuable source for military recruits.5 Hence, Spring on the Korean Peninsula rarely reveals Korean text.
 Actors regularly switch between Japanese and Korean speech, but Japanese script dominates the opening credits, public signs, subtitles, letters, and notes.

 Bearing in mind such constraints, Lee’s folkloric material, by its very presence, undermines the imperialist agenda to expunge Korean customs and language.
 In a time and place where all movie theaters prefaced screenings with the Japanese pledge of allegiance and pro-war material as part of the 1940 Chosun Film Decree, Spring on the Peninsula’s nostalgically classical emphasis is striking to say the least.
 Despite being the exception to the rule, a curiosity among its more straightforwardly institutionalized peers, however, it has garnered relatively little attention compared to, say, Na Un-Gyu’s Arirang (1926), Hong Gae-myeong’s The Story of Janghwa and Hongryeon (1936), or Ahn Seok-young’s The Story of Shimcheong (1937).
-Even Lee Young-Il and Choe Young-Choi’s The History of Korean Cinema (1988 original; 1998 English translation), one of the first surveys available to English-speaking audiences, omits Spring on the Peninsula, underscoring how obscure it remains.
+Even Lee Young-Il and Choe Young-Choi’s The History of Korean Cinema (1988 original; 1998 English translation), one of the first surveys available to English-speaking audiences, omits Spring on the Peninsula, underscoring how obscure it remains—and the tenuous state of Korea’s colonial film studies in general.
 Only eleven films out of the 140-150 produced during the colonial era are preserved in the Korean film archive today.
 Spring was only added to the roster in 2005 when it was stumbled upon in China’s archives.6 Both the film’s 1923 and 1935 forerunners were commercial hits (negative critical reception for the 1935 take notwithstanding), eliciting shouts of exuberance from Korean audiences who were elated to hear their own language, see their own customs and beloved landmarks on-screen.7 And the tale all three of these movies adapt in their own ways has inspired more than seventeen remakes, including Lee Gyu-Hwan’s Chunhyangjeon (1955), Shin Sangok’s Seong Chunhyang (1961), Park Tae-won’s The Tale of Seong Chunhyang (1976), Yu Wonjun and Yun Ryong-gyu’s The Tale of Chunhyang (1980), Han Sanghun’s Seong Chunhyang (1987), and Im Kwon-taek’s Chunhyang (2000).8 Its combination of bawdy mirth (love scenes are playfully explicit and drawn out, peppered with talk of “extra orifices” [Rutt and Kim 277], “water-palaces” between legs [Rutt and Kim 279], and piggybacking), intellectualism in the form of puns and copious Chinese literary allusions, a caste-breaking (and therefore politically transgressive) romance, as well as pathos for victims of injustice has lent it the perennial appeal of classics such as One Thousand and One Nights.

 Based on the seventeenth-century minstrel ballad Chunhyangga, Chunhyangjeon—the body of eighteenth- and nineteenth-century prose works culled from the earlier recitative—patterns itself as a Cinderella-meets-Odyssey story.9 In Namwon, a young aristocrat falls in love with a beautiful commoner, but the latter’s virtue is repeatedly tested before she secures marital bliss for herself.
 A magistrate’s son, Lee Mong-Ryong, sets eyes on Chunhyang, the illegitimate daughter of a former courtesan-entertainer (kisaeng), Wol-Mae, and a nobleman.
 So enamored is he that he secretly marries Chunhyang that very day.
 Wol-Mae consents to the union, but his family must be kept in the dark.
 Shortly afterward, Mong-Ryong follows his recommissioned father for Seoul, a new lord, Byun Hak-Do, arrives to oversee the village, and Chunhyang struggles to weather the incomer’s sexual threats.
 When she, ever the chaste wife waiting for her spouse’s return, continues refusing his advances, the noble imprisons her out of spite.
 Mong-Ryong arrives just in time, however, to avert genuine disaster.
 Newly appointed as an undercover royal inspector upon scoring impressively in his civil service exams, he prosecutes the lecherous official in the king’s name, reuniting with his beloved.